Casey-jS/nba-util/README.md

-# NBA Scraper
+# NBA Player Stats Tracker Utility
-Utility for fetching NBA player information using BeautifulSoup and requests
+Uses nba_api to get player stats, which are stored in sqlite3

+Databases can be automatically updated to pull the newest stats